nomath4u/adb-text-pusher/README.md

 * type "exit" at the input prompt to quit

-* type "camera" at the input prompt to launch the camera app and have it take a picture for you
+* type "camera" at the input prompt to launch the camera app and have it take a picture for you. *NOTE* this will not work if you have not already pushed the script

+* to remove the script currently you must manually delete the file from /sdcard/take_photo.sh on your android device

 ###root only features